ToSStudio/TinyTFT_LT7683/README.md

 This project demonstrates that even a very small 8-bit microcontroller, the **ATTiny85**, is capable of controlling a large **LT7683-based TFT display (1024×600 pixels, 65k colors)** over a simple **I²C interface**.
 The RA8875 is compatible.
+The Display used for this is a ER-TFT101B4-1-5553 sold by BUYDISPLAY / Eastrising and was ordered with
+- 5 V power supply and
+- jumpered for I2C Pin Header Connection

 The intent is not high-speed graphics or video playback, but efficient control of a powerful display controller for **user interfaces, meters,